 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using trametinib and call your doctor at once if you have:
+Some side effects are more likely to occur if you take trametinib and dabrafenib together.
+Call your doctor at once if you have:

 eye pain or swelling, vision changes, seeing halos around lights, seeing color "dots" in your vision;

-signs of bleeding (more likely when taking trametinib and dabrafenib together)--weakness, dizziness, headache, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+signs of bleeding--weakness, dizziness, headache, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-signs of a blood clot (more likely when taking trametinib and dabrafenib together)--chest pain, sudden cough or trouble breathing, pain or swelling in an arm or leg, pale skin or cold feeling in an arm or leg; or
+signs of a blood clot--chest pain, sudden cough or trouble breathing, pain or swelling in an arm or leg, pale skin, cold feeling in an arm or leg; or

 Common side effects may include: